Can You Have Delta-8 in Your Car? Here's What to Know

 As you can see, most cannabis transportation laws are similar from state to state.
 The primary difference between states are the penalties associated with breaking the laws.
 With that said, let's look at how these cannabis transportation laws compare to Delta-8 laws:

-Delta-8 vs Cannabis Transportation Laws
+How Delta-8 Transportation Laws Compare to Cannabis

 As we mentioned previously, we aren't aware of any state laws regarding the transportation of Delta-8 in a motor vehicle.
 In a state where cannabis is legal, it's safe to assume that Delta-8 is subject to the same storage and transportation laws.